ckriutz/babynamr/README.md

 # babynamr

-An ASP.NET WEB.API C# application that utilizes Azure Search to help find, learn about, and rank baby names.
+An app that has been completely revanped to show random baby names in a fun way.